shahradelahi/storage-box/docs/examples/memory.md

 # Memory-based Storage

-On this pages you can find examples of using the memory-based storage.
+By default, the memory-based storage is used.
+On this page, you can find examples of using the memory-based storage.

-## 1. Create a list of even number and expire each number after 5 seconds
+## 1. Create a list of even numbers and expire each number after 5 seconds

 ```typescript
 import { Client } from '@litehex/storage-box';